What Is an SBA Loan and How Does It Affect the Offer You Get?

 Most buyers of small businesses don't write a check for the full purchase price.
 They borrow a significant portion of it.

-The most common tool for small business acquisitions in the U.S. is the SBA 7(a) loan and understanding how it works will help you make sense of the offers you receive.
+The most common tool for acquisitions in the U.S. is the SBA 7(a) loan, and understanding how it works will help you make sense of the offers you receive.

 What an SBA 7(a) Loan Is

-The Small Business Administration guarantees loans made by participating banks to qualified small business buyers.
-The guarantee means if the buyer defaults, the SBA covers a portion of the loss, which lets banks lend at better terms than they otherwise could.
+The Small Business Administration guarantees loans made by participating banks to qualified buyers.
+If the buyer defaults, the SBA covers a portion of the loss — which lets banks lend on better terms than they otherwise could.

-For acquisitions, SBA 7(a) loans typically allow buyers to put down 10--25% equity and borrow the rest at competitive rates, usually Prime plus 1--3% over 10 years.
+For acquisitions, SBA 7(a) loans typically let buyers put down 10–25% equity and borrow the rest at competitive rates, usually Prime plus 1–3% over ten years.

 Why This Shapes the Price You Get

 SBA loans come with conditions.
-One of the most important: the business has to generate enough cash flow to cover the annual debt service with a buffer (a coverage ratio of at least 1.25x).
+The most important: the business has to generate enough cash flow to cover annual debt service with a buffer — a coverage ratio of at least 1.25x.

-If the business doesn't support that math at a given purchase price, the SBA simply won't approve the loan at that price.
+If the business doesn't support the math at a given price, the SBA won't approve the loan at that price.
 The buyer either brings more equity, or the price comes down.

 What This Means in Practice

-The tradeoff: SBA deals move slower.
-Build 60--90 days of patience into your timeline expectations if your buyer is using SBA financing.
+The tradeoff is speed: SBA deals move slower.
+Build 60–90 days of patience into your timeline expectations if your buyer is using SBA financing.
+One nuance worth knowing: SBA loans finance the operating business — the real estate is a separate track.

 Questions Worth Asking

-Is the buyer pre-qualified or pre-approved with an SBA lender?
+Is the buyer pre-qualified with an SBA lender?
 Have they done an SBA deal before?
-What lender are they working with?
+Which lender are they working with?

-Buyers who have already navigated the SBA process are much more likely to close on time.
+Buyers who've already navigated the SBA process are far more likely to close on time.
+Want to understand how financing would shape an offer on your venue?
+Ask us — confidential, no commitment.